Stochastic averaging for multiscale Markov processes with an application to a Wright-Fisher model with fluctuating

 \section{Introduction}

 Stochastic averaging is a well-known concept and has been introduced a while ago (see e.g.\ \cite{Kash1966}).
 Consider a sequence of bivariate Markov processes $(X^n,Z^n)_{n\in\N}$.
 The general idea is that the processes $(Z^n)_{n\in\N}$ (subsequently denoted as fast variables) converge quickly to an equilibrium and that the non-Markovian processes $(X^n)_{n\in\N}$ (subsequently denoted as slow variables) evolve on a slower timescale and only sense this equilibrium in the limit as $n\to\infty$ and, thus, converge to a Markov process.
-As an example reference, we mention the work of \cite{EthierKurtz1986} on random evolutions, Proposition 12.2.2 (a general result if the union of the state spaces of $(X^n)_{n\in\N}$ is compact), Theorems 12.2.4 (again for a compact union of state spaces of $(X^n)_{n\in\N}$) and 12.3.1 (with non-compact state space), where $(X^n)_{n\in\N}$ are deterministic processes; see also \cite{EthierNagylaki1980, EthierNagylaki1988} for similar results in discrete time.
-Further references include, e.g., \cite{AV2010, PardouxVere1, PardouxVere2,VereKulik2012}).
+Stochastic averaging results in the literature include, e.g., Thm.~1.7.6 in~\cite{EthierKurtz1986} and the references \cite{EthierNagylaki1980, EthierNagylaki1988,AV2010, PardouxVere1, PardouxVere2,VereKulik2012}.
 Theorem 2.13 in the recent paper~\cite{KangKurtzPopovic2014} also treats processes with three different timescales under different assumptions.
 All of these references assume that the fast variables converge in a suitable sense to an equilibrium process or to an equilibrium distribution (depending on the current state of the slow variables). ~

 This paper is motivated by the observation that in many applications the fast variables do not converge to an equilibrium process or an equilibrium distribution.
 Still, the slow variables can be approximated by a Markov process.
 Our intuition is that the slow variables only depend on the fast variables through certain functions and for the processes to converge it suffices that these functions of the fast variables converge suitably.
-Now different functions of the fast variables could converge at different speeds.
-For this reason we consider three timescales.
+We consider three timescales since there are often three types of dynamics involved, namely dynamics depending on and affecting the slow variables only, dynamics by which the fast variables affect the slow variables and dynamics depending on and affecting the fast variables only.
 More precisely, we assume for every $n\in\N$ that the pre-generator $L_n$ of the Markov process $(X^n,Z^n)$ satisfies for all $f\in\Dom(L_n)$ that